Scouting: Another church door

 Some of the children and youth are Boy Scouts and Girl Scouts.
 Others are Campfire or 4-H Club members.
 All are part of the scouting ministry umbrella of The United Methodist Church.
 For about half of the participants, scouting is their only church involvement.

-This year, The United Methodist Church designates Feb.
-14 as Boy Scout Sunday or Scouting Ministries Sunday.
-Sunday, March 13, is Girl Scout Sunday or the alternate Scouting Ministries Sunday.
+The United Methodist Church designates the second Sunday in February as Scouting Sunday (formerly Boy Scout Sunday), with an alternate date on the second Sunday in March (formerly Girl Scouting Sunday).
 Most churches that sponsor or host both Boy and Girl scouts will choose one day to celebrate the ministry and the adults and youth involved.
 Many prefer the earlier date because it does not (usually) conflict with Lent.
 The celebration can occur at any time during the year.

 Scout Sunday activities during worship or another part of the day might include: